NamrataBagerwal/ShoppingApp/README.md

 ![HomePage with Products](screenshots/screenshot.png)

 ## Running the tests
-More Test Cases are coming in the next commit.
+Local Unit test cases are up and running.
+Select each of them/run all the tests at once.

 ## Known Issues

 ## Future Enhancements
 1. Code Optimization, Code Clean Up and adding applicable Comments.
-2. Offline Implementation for the App
+2. Offline Implementation for the App.
-3. Ability for the user to view the product's price in different currencies
+3. Ability for the user to view the product's price in different currencies.

 ## Authors
 Namrata Bagerwal